Need a tighter description? Here are some additional hints:

 - Tools & solutions for a better developer experience;

 - Any other topic that makes your heart beat faster.

 But we’d love for you to teach us some words in your native language too.

 The standard duration for all talks is 30 minutes.
 For a more dynamic routine, we’ll also throw in a few shorter or longer presentations, if applicable.

 Since we’ll be on a tight schedule, we strongly suggest that you time your presentation accordingly in advance.

 Attention to details

 Make sure you care, and make sure we see you care.
 Content is king but formatting and correct spelling are the crown jewels that ensure a royal proposal.

 Keep it short and simple.
 If you need more than two paragraphs to explain your talk, you’re not there yet.
 Narrow your description or narrow the subjects you want to cover.

 Give us a taste of your delivery style by sharing a recording of any other talk you gave in the past (on a conference stage, at a local meetup, or in your living room).

 This is not mandatory, but it will win you extra-extra points during the selection phase.

-However, if you have a talk that is top-notch, or is focused on a live experience, we would definitely want it on stage.
-In case you really-really want to present a talk for the second time, we encourage you to give it a twist and make it `feel like brand new`.
+However, if you have a great talk that required a lot of preparation, or is focused on a live experience, we would definitely want it on stage.
+We encourage you to give it a twist, adapt it for our audience and make it `feel like brand new`.

 We know that putting together a winning talk proposal can be daunting.
 But count on us!
 We’re happy to help and guide you all the way with: